tenebricosa/uploading-file-with-js/README.md

 # Awesome JavaScript File Uploader 🦄

+The project is accompanied by a step-by-step tutorial: https://uploadcare.com/blog/how-to-upload-files-using-js/

 ## Key features
+* Multiple uploadings with Fetch API and XMLHttpRequest
-* Type validation with HTML
+* Type validation with HTML and JS
-* Size validation on client side before uploading
+* Size validation on the client side before uploading
 * Uploading files on submit button
-* Uploading files by using DnD area
+* Uploading files by using the DnD area
-* Progress bar and error detection on client
+* Progress bar and error detection on the client
+* Uploadcare implementation